ejbaq49/etl-project/README.md

 ![alt text](https://github.com/ejbaq49/etl-project/blob/master/parks-ratings-model.png?raw=true)

 ONce we had two clean dataframes, they were loaded into pgAdmin with the table names parks and ratings.

+The file https://github.com/ejbaq49/etl-project/blob/master/schema.sql shows the schema.sql used to create the tables